Increase Font SizeReset Font SizeDecrease Font Size

 In the "includes/header.html" file - between the <head> </head> tags:

-<title><?php echo $dynamic_title ;?> : <?php echo $website_title ;?></title>
+<title><?php echo $dynamic_title;?> : <?php echo $website_title;?></title>

-<link rel="stylesheet" type="text/css" href="fast_edit/editable_site_styles.css" />
+<link rel="stylesheet" href="fast_edit/editable_site_styles.css" />

-<link rel="stylesheet" type="text/css" href="fast_edit/styles/fast_edit.css" />
+<link rel="stylesheet" href="fast_edit/styles/fast_edit.css" />

-<!--[if IE]><link rel="stylesheet" type="text/css" href="fast_edit/styles/fast_edit_ie.css" /><![endif]-->
+<!--[if IE]><link rel="stylesheet" href="fast_edit/styles/fast_edit_ie.css" /><![endif]-->

 In the "includes/header.html" file - right after the opening <body> tag: